ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

     region of memory called "kcrash" memory.
 *   This memory can be accessed from user space by reading the `/sys/kernel/debug/preserved/kcrash` file.
-*   This kcrash memory is handled specially by the Chrome OS firmware when reboots occur.
+*   This kcrash memory is handled specially by the ChromeOS firmware when reboots occur.
 *   Upon writing to this memory area, the kernel panic handler causes the system to reboot.